thatsmycode/simpleCalculator/README.md

 - Ensure PHP sessions are only maintained using cookies
 - Enable strict mode to help prevent session fixation attacks
-- One hour or session lifetime
+- One hour of session lifetime
 - Specify the domain where the application is deployed to prevent cookies being send to other domains
 - Ensure that the session cookie is sent over secure connection
 - Restrict the session cookie from being accessed via client-side scripts